gletort/FishFeats/docs/Get-nuclei.md

 !!! abstract "Segment nuclei in 3D from the nuclei staining chanel"
-	_To segment nuclei in 3D, choose the option `Get nuclei` in the main pipeline interface._
+	_To segment nuclei in 3D, choose the option `Nuclei:Segment` in the main pipeline interface._

 For some images, preprocessing of the nuclei chanels (to smooth, denoise..) can improve the performance.
-In these cases, first execute the [preprocess nuclei](preprocess-nuclei) step.
+In these cases, first execute the [preprocess nuclei](./Preprocess-nuclei.md) step.

 ## Segmentation methods